What is a Service Dog?

 In the school (K-12) context and in similar settings, the school or similar entity may need to provide some assistance to enable a particular student to handle his or her service dog.

 There are individuals and organizations that sell service animal certifications or registration documents online.
 These documents do not convey any rights under the ADA, and the Department of Justice (DOJ) does not recognize them as proof that the dog is a service dog.
-You cannot use your own dog as a service dog unless it passes all three tests that are recognized by the International Association of Service Dogs.

 Many states have laws regarding access for persons with disabilities who utilize service animals.
 The U.S. DOJ recognizes whichever law (State or Federal) is more lenient on the side of the person with the disability.